frankshearar/Home/[Spec]-Managing-dependency-package-assets.md

 Project
  |-(all)-> A -(-build)-> B -(-compile)-> C
 ```
-C will have both build and compile excluded since both of these were block by parent packages.
+C will have both build and compile excluded since both of these were blocked by parent packages.

 ```
 Project